halws/driver-js-dynamic-wrapper/src/README.md

                 .preventMove()

             // required delay to make DOM element #step-2 became visible
-            // i use delay() as promise-based function await delay(500)
+            // I use delay() as promise-based function, but it possible to wrap code bellow with setTimeout() await delay(500)

             Driver